Scolymia: Energy

 Scolymia harness their energy mainly through a symbiotic relationship with zooxanthellate, a group of photosynthetic dinoflagellates.
 To a lesser degree, these corals can also feed heterotrophically using their tentacles to catch plankton drifting through the water at night.

-Habitat & Geographic Distribution
+Habitat and geographic distribution

 All Scolymia species are located in the Atlantic Ocean along the east coast of the Americas between Florida, through the Caribbean sea and Gulf of Mexico, and as far south as Brazil.
 At higher latitudes, Scolymia tends to grow faster compared to at lower latitudes, likely as a result of annual mean temperature differences.
 Scoly corals are typically found at the base of a reef between 10-80 m deep where there are turbid waters with low-light conditions.
 Scolymia anchor in soft substrates where sediment continuously accumulates.
 They have adapted sediment-shifting abilities by growing upward on nearly-vertical surfaces in addition to a mucus exterior that prevents sedimentation from above.
 This adaptation has allowed Scolymia to fill an ecological niche in which other corals are not able to survive.